IslamAlsawaftah/reading-notes/Unity.md

 Released packages

-ìReleasedî packages are packages that have undergone testing with a specific version of Unity, and all other packages released for that version.
+‚ÄúReleased‚Äù packages are packages that have undergone testing with a specific version of Unity, and all other packages released for that version.
 The package also contains complete and accurate documentation, an updated changelog, and valid licensing.

 2D Animation provides all the necessary tooling and runtime components for skeletal animation using Sprites.